 Mexico bus crash victims killed include 8 Americans

-An American grandmother, an 11-year-old, and a couple from Washington state were among 12 people killed in a bus crash in Quintana Roo, Mexico, on Tuesday.
+An American grandmother, an 11-year-old boy, and a couple from Washington state were among 12 people killed in a bus crash in Quintana Roo, Mexico, on Tuesday.

 Passengers from Royal Caribbean cruise ships were being transported to the Chacchoben Ruins in Costa Maya, along the eastern coast of Mexico, when the bus overturned.

+Authorities have now determined that driver negligence and excessive speed caused the crash.
+A preliminary manslaughter investigation indicated the driver lost control of the bus and when he tried to get it back on the narrow highway, the bus flipped, struck a tree and landed in vegetation along the roadside, the Associated Press reported.

-"We can confirm the death of multiple U.S. citizens in a bus accident in Quintana Roo, Mexico, on December 19,” a State Department official said in a statement.
-"We are aware of several U.S. citizens injured in the accident.”
+"We can confirm the death of multiple U.S. citizens in a bus accident in Quintana Roo, Mexico, on December 19,” a State Department official said in a statement following the incident.
+"We are aware of several U.S. citizens injured in the accident."

 “We express our heartfelt condolences to all those affected by this tragedy.
 We are in contact with local authorities, and will continue to monitor the situation.
 We have staff on the scene and at local hospitals to assist victims and loved ones,” the official added.

-Additionally, the victims killed include two Swedes, one Canadian and a Mexican tour guide.
+Overall, eight Americans, two Swedes, a Canadian and a Mexican tour guide died in the crash.

 Below is what we know so far about the victims.